Looking for Italian wine information? You've come to the right place.

 Don't judge the wine until you've tried it with a bite of food.

-Here are a few tips, recommendations, and suggestions for ordering wine in Italy.
+Here are a few tips, recommendations, and suggestions for ordering wine and being a wine drinker in Italy.

 Most often if you're at a restaurant, rather than a more simple trattoria, you'll have many more options to choose from than just typical local wines.